-Objects are Closer than they Appear It is supported by the John S. and James L. Knight Foundation’s Knight Arts Challenge, which funds the best ideas for the arts in Miami and by the International Cultural Exchange (ICE) Program at Miami-Dade County Department of Cultural Affair.
+Objects in the Mirror are Closer than they Appear it is supported by the John S. and James L. Knight Foundation’s Knight Arts Challenge, which funds the best ideas for the arts in Miami.
+FUNDarte’s 2-year Knights Arts Challenge program “From El Barrio to the Mainstage” generously supports Out in The Tropics’ presentation of Abel Berenguer as a featured Miami-based dancer and choreographer and recipient of a Knight Arts Challenge commission, and by the International Cultural Exchange (ICE) Program at Miami-Dade County Department of Cultural Affair.

 Project and organizational support for FUNDarte’s Out In The Tropics 2019 comes in part from the National Endowments for the Arts; the City of Miami Beach Cultural Affairs Program, Cultural Arts Council, and the Miami Beach Mayor and City Commissioners; the Miami-Dade County Department of Cultural Affairs and the Mayor and Board of County Commissioners; State of Florida, Department of State, Division of Cultural Affairs and the Florida Council on Arts and Culture; Acción Cultural Española; Centro Cultural de España; Miami Beach Botanical Garden, University of Miami Departments of Women and Gender Studies, LGBT Studies, and Modern Languages and Literatures Joseph Carter Memorial Fund; Pamela Restaurant; Romaldesign; Generación Asere; Glassworks Multimedia; The Broadmoor Hotel; Miami Art Guide; MiamiArtZine; and The Miami Herald.